core-wg/too-many-reqs/draft-ietf-core-too-many-reqs.md

 If a client receives the 4.29 Response Code from a CoAP server to a request, it SHOULD NOT send a similar request to the server before the time indicated in the Max-Age option has passed.
+If the 4.29 response does not contain a Max-Age option, the default value (60 seconds, as defined in Section 5.10.5 of {{RFC7252}}) is assumed.

 Note that a client may receive a 4.29 Response Code already on a first request to a server.
 This can happen, for example, if there is a proxy